Heston Blumenthal: Waitrose

 In 2010, Blumenthal entered a partnership to create products for the supermarket chain Waitrose.
 Blumenthal's initial products were unsuccessful, but his Christmas pudding with an embedded orange, released in 2010, sold out quickly and were sold on eBay for hundreds of pounds.
 His other products included a bloody Mary prawn cocktail, sherry-and-balsamic vinegar Christmas pudding, and puff pastry mince pies with pine sugar dusting.
 The range inspired unusual products from other supermarkets, such as a Christmas pudding with popping candy and chilli chocolate sauce from Aldi.
-In 2023, Waitrose ended the contract with Blumenthal, seeking to focus on its in-house range.
+In 2023, Waitrose ended its contract with Blumenthal, seeking to focus on its in-house range.
 A source from Waitrose described Blumenthal as "unpredictable".

 Cooking methods

-He has experimented with foodpairing, in which recipes are created by identifying molecular similarities between different ingredients and bringing these together in a dish.
+He has experimented with food pairing, in which recipes are created by identifying molecular similarities between different ingredients and bringing these together in a dish.
 One of the first such was Blumenthal's white chocolate with caviar.
 He created unusual combinations, including Roast Foie Gras "Benzaldehyde" and salmon poached in a liquorice gel accompanied by asparagus.
 While many of these unexpected combinations have been critically well received, Blumenthal himself has pointed out the limitations of such an approach, insisting that although foodpairing is a good tool for creativity, it is still no substitute for the chef's culinary intuition.
 ‘The molecular profile of a single ingredient is so complex that even if it has several compounds in common with another, there are still as many reasons why they won't work together as reasons why they will.’